VIGIL: Part-Grounded Structured Reasoning for Generalizable Deepfake Detection: Experiment

 \subsection{Further Analyses}

-\textbf{Reasoning Quality Evaluation.} To evaluate reasoning quality, we follow the approaches in~\cite{chen2024mllm,Veritas} to conduct two types of assessments: (1) score evaluation using GPT-5.2 and Gemini-3-Pro as judges, and (2) pairwise comparison with ELO rating.
-Similar to~\cite{zhou2025aigi}, we use 1K samples for evaluation.
-As shown in Table~\ref{tab:reason_quality}, VIGIL achieves the best score and ELO rating.
-The full RL stage (Stage~3) improves the ELO rating by 354.5 points over the Cold-Start variant.
-Among the reward components, the forensic-specific rewards ($R_{\text{part}}$, $R_{\text{cons}}$) contribute an additional 176.3 ELO points beyond the ($R_{\text{acc}}\!+\!R_{\text{fmt}}$) baseline, verifying the effectiveness of part-aware reward design on reasoning quality.
+\textbf{Reasoning Quality Evaluation.} Following~\cite{chen2024mllm,Veritas,zhou2025aigi}, we evaluate reasoning quality on 1K samples using judge scores and pairwise ELO.
+Table~\ref{tab:reason_quality} shows that VIGIL achieves the best scores, with the full RL stage improving ELO by 354.5 points over Cold-Start.
+The forensic-specific rewards add 176.3 ELO points beyond the accuracy-plus-format baseline, indicating that part-aware and consistency rewards improve not only prediction accuracy but also explanation quality.

-\textbf{Robustness Evaluation.} We investigate the performance under JPEG compression and Gaussian blur.
-Results in Table~\ref{tab:robustness} highlight the robustness of VIGIL, which achieves 90.3\% under QF=60 and 87.4\% under $\sigma\!=\!4$, with only marginal drops from the unperturbed baseline.
-In contrast, DDA drops from 88.8\% to 77.8\% under Gaussian blur.
-This robustness is achieved without training on corresponding data augmentations.